 With that, big Jimmy got up and walked out.
 Buttons, not wanting to be left behind, followed, limping.
 He slowly lifted himself up into Jimmy’s truck and snapped his seatbelt in place carefully across his chest.
 Things were hurting terribly; he must have a few cracked ribs, if not broken.
 He could see his face in the truck mirror.
 It looked as bad as it hurt.

 There may not be a real Big Jimmy or a Milkman Dan.
 But there was a boy named Buttons.
 And there are real pictures in albums.
-At times we may need to dig out the past, and other times bury it.
+At times, we may need to dig out the past, and other times, bury it.
 Albums stack up in the vaults of our minds.
 Both the good and the bad.
 I would like to wish everyone a Merry Christmas and a Happy New Year.
-And for those with picture albums of life’s other side, no need to force yourself to be happy.
+And for those with picture albums of life’s other side, there is no need to force yourself to be happy.
 Just live the day as you would any other, and know a few folks out there care.
 I care.
 Drop me a line if you get the time.
-This is my story of my small town.
+This is the story of my small town.
 So I will tell it how I like.